 Mr. Reeder’s practice has covered oilfield services technologies, as well as electronics and software technologies, including GPS-based cellular phone services and microprocessor systems and architectures.

-Mr. Reeder’s recent litigation experience includes:
+Mr. Reeder’s recent experience includes:

-- representing successfully a large GPS navigation company in a patent infringement case relating to traffic information in the Eastern District of Texas; the case was stayed in favor of our client pending the results of a reexamination
+- successfully representing a large GPS navigation company in a patent infringement case relating to traffic information in the Eastern District of Texas; the case was stayed in favor of our client pending the results of a re-examination

 - defending a leading wireless carrier against claims of infringement for patents involving multicell, multisubscriber wireless systems and OFDMA technology

 - defending one of the nation’s largest wireless carriers in a patent infringement case involving the microprocessor architecture of cell phones

 - defending a client against patent infringement claims regarding link-tilt oilfield tools technology